christopher-besch/latex_reference/README.md

 # LaTex Reference

-my transcript of the LaTex tutorial from [latex-tutorial.com](https://www.latex-tutorial.com/)
+There is one folder for (almost) every lecture from the LaTex tutorial from [latex-tutorial.com](https://www.latex-tutorial.com/).
+This is supposed to be used after you read the tutorial.

 [01_document_structure](01_document_structure/file.tex)